theNewDynamic/oregonsadventurecoast.com/content/lodgingitems/OAC-L-09.md

 _schema: default
 title: Motel 6
 property_description: >-
-  Located on Hwy 101 in Coos Bay, Motel 6 offers a variety of modern rooms with in-room spa tubs, kitchenettes, & free wifi.
-Within 5 miles of shopping, dining & entertainment in both Coos Bay and North Bend.
+  Located on Hwy 101 in Coos Bay, Motel 6 offers a variety of modern rooms, some with in-room spa tubs.
+Free Wi-Fi is available in all of their smoke-free guest rooms.
+Within 2 miles of shopping, dining & entertainment in both Coos Bay and North Bend.
 Motel 6: Save more for what you travel for®
 photo_name: /img/Motel-6-CB.jpg
 photo_alt: Motel 6 in Coos Bay, OR
 units: '94'